innovian/HVTableView/README.md

 ![Screenshot](http://www.infracyber.com/private/github/HVTableView/screenshot.jpg)

 ###Summary
 This is a subclass of **UITableView** with expand/collapse feature that may come so handy in many apps.
 The developer can save a lot of time using an expand/collapse tableView instead of creating a detail viewController for every cell.
 This means that the details of each cell can be displayed immediately on the same table without switching to another view.
-On the other hand, in my opinion it's far more impressive and eye-catching in compare to the a master details tableview.
+On the other hand, in my opinion it's far more impressive and eye-catching in compare to the traditional master details tableview.

 ###Usage
 To create an instance of **HVTableView** you go by code. (currently you can't create it from interface builder - I will work on that later).
 That's simple as: